 Science Journalism: Separating Fact from Fiction During a Public Health Emergency

-Speaker: Dr. Charles J. Lockwood, MHCM, Senior Vice President, USF Health Dean, USF Health Morsani College of Medicine
+Dr. Charles J. Lockwood, Senior Vice President, USF Health Dean, USF Health Morsani College of Medicine

 Communication during a public health crisis is fraught with challenges, including the need to confront panic, fear and uncertainty, prevent the spread of false information and convey hope.
-Effective and ethical crisis communication in such a situation starts with strong, calm, ethical and frontline leadership, is leavened with evidenced-based science and crystal-clear clarity.
-The art of crisis communication is the ability to give people hope, and a clear vision of the role they can play in overcoming the crisis.
+Effective and ethical crisis communication in such a situation starts with strong, calm, ethical and frontline leadership, and is leavened with evidenced-based science and crystal-clear insight.
+The art of crisis communication is the ability to give people hope and a clear vision of the role they can play in overcoming the crisis.

 Dr. Charles J. Lockwood is Senior Vice President for USF Health, Dean of the Morsani College of Medicine and Professor of Obstetrics & Gynecology and Public Health at the University of South Florida.
 He serves as an Executive Vice President at Tampa General Hospital.
 Previously he was Dean at The Ohio State University College of Medicine and chaired Ob/Gyn departments at Yale and New York University.